-Chimera is a 78,100 word YA fantasy that I am currently querying.
+Chimera is an 80,000-word YA fantasy that I am currently querying.
 It is the first book in a planned trilogy, but could be standalone with some modest changes.

 15-year-old Lola Wilde’s body is changing in a way that sex ed didn’t cover.
 She has the tendency to literally turn monstrous in stressful situations.
 Thanks to the miracle of social media, her whole school finds out that Lola’s beyond merely weird.

 Lola escapes to Haven, a school for kids like her, hidden in the Northern Ontario woods.
 Unfortunately, shapeshifting teenagers aren’t immune to social hierarchies, with the kids who can turn into a half-human form (Wings, Tails, or Hooves) ranking higher on the scale than the Annies – those with only an animal form.
 Lola finds a home among the Annies, but as she struggles to control her abilities, she fears she is a true monster: a chimera, who will never be able to contain her power.
 Worse than social politics are the strange shadows that lurk at the edge of campus, drawn to the chaotic powers within.
 Something begins attacking Haven students, leaving them unable to change form.
 After Lola is a witness to one of the attacks, the rest of Haven begins to suspect her, including her outcast Annie friends and her roommate (who she’s got to stop crushing on).
 Lola must prove to them – and herself – that she is not the monster they fear.

 The Thief of Winter is a 103,000 standalone YA fantasy set in a Norse-inspired world.
 While complete in its current iteration, I would like to trim it and add a second POV before sending this one out into the world.